Ek Balam: Ruins, Cenotes, and Archaeological Treasure

 Several operators offer tours to Ek Balam from Merida, Cancun, Playa del Carmen, Tulum, and other locations in the Riviera Maya.

-One of these operators is Cancun Passion, which offers tours to the archaeological sites of Chichen Itza and Ek Balam and has an excellent reputation among users who have hired their services and have registered their opinions in the TripAdvisor portal.
+One of the best operators is Get Your Guide, which offers tours to the archaeological sites of Chichen Itza and Ek Balam and has an excellent reputation among users who have hired their services.

 It also has a tour of the colonial city of Valladolid.